Hardonian/Zeo/README.md

 ---

 ## License
-This repository is proprietary.
+This repository is open source.
 See `LICENSE`.

 ---